AcOdErKa/COVID19-Dashboard-App/README.md

 # COVID19 Dashboard App

 This application reads data from KAGGLE Data Set and Displays in a Dashboard.
-The [Data Set](https://www.kaggle.com/imdevskp/corona-virus-report/data#) is updated every 24 hours in [Kaggle](https://www.kaggle.com/) and You can replace the .csv file to Get The Latest Data.
+The [Data Set](https://www.kaggle.com/imdevskp/corona-virus-report/data#) is updated every 24 hours in [Kaggle](https://www.kaggle.com/) and You can replace the .csv file with <b>covid_19_clean_complete.csv</b> to Get The Latest Data.

 ## Getting Started